-New first quarter freshman, no math admission condition, and Math Placement T or S; concur 104.
+New first quarter freshman, no math admission condition, and Math Placement T or S; Concurrant enrollment in Math 104 required.

 This course offers a supplement for Course Code T and S students using interactive learning.
-Enrollment in 103 enables these students to concurrently enroll in Math 104, instead of 050.
+Enrollment in 103 enables code T students to concurrently enroll in Math 104, instead of 050.
 Math 103 was offered in Au 94, Au 95, Au 96, and Au 97 under the Math 194A course number.